 To become licensed to practice pharmacy in California, you must meet the Registered Pharmacist requirements of the California Board of Pharmacy.
-These requirements can be found on the state board of pharmacy website at: www.pharmacy.ca.gov/index.
+These requirements can be found on the California Board of Pharmacy website at pharmacy.ca.gov/index.

-Requirements for pharmacist licensure in California are listed in California Business and Professions Code Section 4200(a)(1-6)
+Requirements for a Pharmacist Licensure in California are listed in California Business and Professions Code Section 4200(a)(1-6)